LucasPickering/slumber/docs/src/user_guide/tui/editor.md

 ![Open collection file in vim](../../images/editor.gif)

 Slumber supports editing your collection file without leaving the app.
-To do so, open the actions menu (`x` by default), then select `Edit Collection`.
-Slumber will open an external editor to modify the file.
+To do so, open the actions menu (`x` by default), then select `Edit Recipe`.
+Slumber will open an external editor to modify the selected recipe.
 To determine which editor to use, Slumber checks these places in the following order:

 - `editor` field of the [configuration file](../../api/configuration/index.md)
 - `VISUAL` environment variable